RS2G: Data-Driven Scene-Graph Extraction and Embedding for Robust Autonomous Perception and Scenario Understanding: Related Works

 \subsection{Interaction Modeling for Autonomous Driving}

-Recently, several works have found that explicitly modeling interactions between agents in dynamic environments can improve an autonomous system's ability to understand and reason about its environment.
-Specifically, in the AV use case, multiple works have proposed using domain-knowledge-derived rules to extract graph representations of driving scenarios, denoted as \textit{scene-graphs}.
-These approaches typically use (i) a perception algorithm to identify the set of agents in the scene and their attributes, (ii) a set of graph-extraction rules to build the graph edges, and (iii) a deep-learning-based graph model, such as the popular multi-relational graph convolution network (MRGCN). \cite{tian2020road} proposes a rule-based graph extraction method that encodes relationships such as \textit{Same-lane}, \textit{Following}, \textit{Approaching}, \textit{Overtaking} between road users.
-They show that their representation enables a graph autoencoder to learn to infer relationships between road users in new scenarios. \cite{kochakarn2023explainable} uses rule-based scene-graph extraction and MRGCN modeling to enable explainable predictions of future driver actions. \cite{yu2021scene} demonstrates how a rule-based scene-graph improves risk assessment performance over conventional CNN-based methods. \cite{mylavarapu2020understanding} uses a rule-based graph extracted from multi-modal sensor data to perform accurate driver action prediction.
-The aforementioned methods have the same limitation: they rely on rule-based graph extraction.
-This constraint restricts these approaches to their specialized tasks and data domains, with different tasks requiring new rules to be defined; each work above uses a different set of rules.
-In our data-driven extraction approach, such overhead is eliminated as we learn the graph extraction rules directly from the data, enabling high performance across tasks and data domains.
+Several recent works have demonstrated that explicitly modeling interactions between agents in dynamic environments can improve autonomous systems' capability to understand and reason about their environment~\cite{zilberstein2015building, langley2017explainable}.
+Multiple innovative learning frameworks using domain knowledge to extract graph representations of driving scenarios, i.e., \textit{scene-graphs}, for AVs have also been proposed.
+In particular, \cite{tian2020road} proposes a rule-based graph extraction method encoding relationships between road users, and shows that this graph representation enables an effective autoencoder for inferring relationships between road users in unseen scenarios. ~\cite{kochakarn2023explainable} combines rule-based scene-graph extraction and MR-GCN to provide explainable predictions of future driver actions, and~\cite{yu2021scene} shows how a rule-based scene-graph improves risk assessment performance over CNN-based methods.
+Besides, \cite{mylavarapu2020understanding} uses a rule-based graph extracted from multi-modal sensor data to perform accurate driver action prediction.
+Unfortunately, these methods rely on domain knowledge and rule-based graph extraction techniques, restricting them to their specialized tasks and data domains.
+In other words, different tasks require defining new rules, and each aforementioned work has a different set of rules.
+In contrast, our data-driven graph extraction approach eliminates such overhead, as we learn the graph extraction rules directly from the data, enabling high performance across tasks and data domains.